Jordan Ayew never gives less than 100% - Crystal Palace chairman Steve Parish

 Jordan Ayew has made an impressive start to 2023/24 season, most recently scoring an excellent half-volley in Crystal Palace’s 2-1 loss against Tottenham Hotspur over the weekend.

-The former Marseille man also set up crucial goals at Sheffield United, Brentford and Plymouth; and winning the Crystal Palace Player of the Month award for August.
+The former Marseille man also set up crucial goals at Sheffield United, Brentford and Plymouth; and won the Crystal Palace Player of the Month award for August.

 Ayew has been a regular fixture in Palace's side since signing from Swansea City on loan in August 2018, playing 186 matches in all competitions and appearing in all 41 of Palace's games last season.